nnirror/wax/README.md

 **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.

+## keyboard
+Outputs a MIDI note between the selected root note and one octave above the root.
+Click-drag or touch a key to select a new note.

 ## less
 Computes the boolean representation of whether `input 1` is greater than `input 2`.